All 52 houses are serviced by direct-buried, pre-insulated piping.

-It is connected to the STTS through a heat exchanger, all located within the Energy Centre.
+- It is connected to the STTS through a heat exchanger located within the Energy Centre.

-Flow is modulated based on the number of houses calling.
+- Flow is modulated based on the number of houses calling for heat through differential pressure control.

 Plastic, insulated, underground pipe is used to distribute heated water